Male vs Female Ball Pythons — How to Tell the Difference

 Can I house two male ball pythons together?

 Male ball pythons are not typically territorial outside of mating time, but some males get stressed out by sharing an enclosure with another snake.
 It’s possible to house two of them together, but their enclosure needs to be increased by at least 10 gallons for each snake.
-In addition to the size increase, there needs to be the same number of hides as there are snakes as well as a larger water bowl.

 The two snakes also must not be fed together.
 While they may not be competing for food, ball pythons’ prey drives are high, and they may bite one of their housemates by accident.
-This would be very unfortunate because it is completely avoidable.

 All of these rules apply to female ball pythons, too!
 It’s generally best to avoid cohabitation unless you are an experienced reptile keeper, but it is possible.